simple-crypto/simple-website/vision.md

 algorithms and protocols.
 As a result, open source implementations have also become standard for different cryptographic functionalities: see for example the [OpenSSL](https://en.wikipedia.org/wiki/OpenSSL){:target="_blank"} and [NaCl](https://en.wikipedia.org/wiki/NaCl_(software)){:target="_blank"} libraries.
-Yet, and despite thes progresses, open source implementations of more advanced functionalities or ensuring advanced security features are not yet systematically available.
+Yet, and despite these progresses, open source implementations of more advanced functionalities or ensuring advanced security features are not yet systematically available.
 One example of such advanced features is embedded security against physical attacks.
 In their seminal work on Differential Power Analysis, Kocher at al. showed that, without special care, cryptographic implementations